sukumo28/vscode-audio-preview/README.md

 ### Contributions

 Feel free to report Isuues and send Pull Requests on github.

+If you encounter an error and create an issue, it may be helpful for development if you attach the log displayed in VSCode's DevTools.
+VSCode's DevTools can be opened in the following ways.
+- Press f12
+- Press shift + ctrl + I
+- Select Help > Toggle Developer Tools from the menu at the top of the screen

 ### Build
 * Clone this repo
 * Install Dependencies: `npm install`